In an overlooked basement a woman finds an old letter and the secret to happiness.

 “I’ve got it,” she called proudly.
 Now pass me a magazine and I’ll get it out of here.”

 From somewhere above, a magazine flopped down beside her.
 Mirna slid it beneath the cup then lifted magazine, cup, and mouse into the light.
 Instead of gratitude, she was surprised to find Jessica and Emily considering her with looks of disgust.

 “Why don’t you just kill that thing?”
 Jessica asked.

 “Or flush it down the toilet?”
 Emily added.

-“What did it ever do to you?”
-Mirna spat, shocked at her outrage towards Jessica.
-Then she turned and made for the exit.
+“What did it ever do to you,” Mirna spat, shocked at her outrage.
+Then she turned and made for the front door.

 When she returned, she found Dan, the floor manager, standing beside Jessica’s desk.
-He had a hand on her shoulder as she dabbed at her eyes with a tissue.
+He had a hand on her shoulder as she dabbed at her eyes.

 “So was it a mouse?”
 Dan asked.

 Mirna dropped the magazine on Jessica’s desk and nodded.